 Effects of Crack

-Like cocaine, crack’s effects are the result of increased levels of dopamine in the brain.
+Like cocaine, crack exerts its powerful effects by increasing the levels of a chemical called dopamine in the brain.
 Dopamine is a neurotransmitter that regulates pleasure and reward.
-In healthy people, dopamine is recycled, i.e., it re-enters the cells from which it was released, thus shutting down the signals between nerve cells after a short period.
+It is often called the “pleasure” chemical because it is responsible for the intense euphoria or high that drug users seek.
+In healthy people, dopamine is recycled, i.e., it re-enters the brain cells from which it was released, thus shutting down the signals to nerve cells to release more of it after a short period.
+Crack and cocaine block the brain’s recycling of dopamine.
+This results in high levels of dopamine building up in the brain.
+Over time, it can cause the brain’s reward circuitry to rewire itself in ways that cause intense drug cravings, leading to compulsive drug use.

 Crack causes an intense, short-lived high during which the user experiences a euphoric “rush.”
 This is followed almost immediately by a crash, which is characterized by exhaustion, depression, anxiety, and irritability, and increased urges to eat and sleep.
 The effects of the crash can last several days.
 [13] [14]